zmcartor/zmcartor.github.com/_posts/2013-07-13-git-for-everyone.md

 ---
 layout: post
-title: "Git for everyone, a non-technical introduction"
+title: "Git for everyone.
+A non-technical introduction"
 description: "Explanation of Git for non developers using soup as an analogy for version control"
 category: git
 tags: ['git']